The WorkCover claim process (Vic) (explained)

 Complete the WorkCover Vic claim form:

-This is the initial form you need to fill out if you’ve suffered an injury at work and want to lodge a WorkCover claim in Victoria.
+This is what the initial form looks like that you need to fill out if you’ve suffered an injury at work and want to lodge a WorkCover claim in Victoria.

-Where can you get a Victorian WorkCover claim form?
+Where can you get a copy of the claim form?

-You can find a copy of the WorkCover Vic claim form at the bottom of this page.
+You can get a copy of the WorkCover claim form here.

-You can also get a copy from WorkSafe, the post office or in some cases, your local doctor.
+You can also get a copy from WorkSafe, some post offices and in some cases, your GP.

 Tips to keep in mind when filling out the WorkCover claim form: